 - Your windshield wipers will not turn on automatically if it rains.

-- Auto lights function may stop working.
+- The auto lights function may stop working.

 If it starts to rain, don’t expect the wipers to start working automatically.
 Use the wiper switch to turn on the wipers.